mactul/powermake/README.md

 config.add_defines(*defines: str)
 ```

 Add new defines to [config.defines](#defines) if they do not exists.
 This method is variadic so you can put as many defines as you want.
+The list order is preserved.

 ##### remove_defines()